 Brand: Eberhard Faber

-Amazing Mongol No.2 pencils over a 100 year span.
+Check out the gallery photos of amazing Mongol No.2 pencils over a 100 year span.
 Spectacular display of odd colorway ferrules and paint on the older Mongols.
+The 1902 ad shows the First Edition lefty Mongol....
 The birth of the MONGOL: Top three pencils without the diamond star logo appear to be circa 1903 models.
 Box belongs to the mid band ferrule 9th from the top....these boxes are very hard to find in such fine condition.
-NOTE: The rare Mongol made in Mexico is available to purchase here.
+NOTE: The rare Mongol made in Mexico is available for purchase here.

 The Eberhard Faber Pencil Company was founded in New York City in 1861 by the German-born Eberhard Faber (1822-1879).
 The brand was essentially a spin-off from the family’s then 100-year-old company known as A. W. Faber.
 The American branch of the Faber pencil dynasty began in 1848 when the 26-year-old Eberhard went on a scouting trip for high-quality red cedar to ship back to his brothers Lothar and Johann’s pencil plant in Germany.
 By 1850, Eberhard had settled in New York and opened a stationery store in Manhattan while continuing to export cedar back to Stein.